kwabenasapong/openpldoc/manual/source/projector.rst

     from the projector.

 |projector_disconnect_tiled| **Disconnect from Multiple Projectors:**
-    When you have multiple projector items selected, this option will allow to to disconnect from multiple projectors at once.
+    When you have multiple projector items selected, this option will allow to disconnect from multiple projectors at once.

 |projector_power_on| **Power On Projector:**